Leveraging a Strategic Research Framework

 About the Workshop

-In many organisations, the qualitative research process comes together fairly predictably: stakeholders approach researchers with knowledge gaps and qualitative researchers then face challenges of resource scarcity (no time, budget or skill to address the described knowledge gaps, compounded by a negative mindset toward research).
+In many organizations, the qualitative research process comes together fairly predictably: stakeholders approach researchers with knowledge gaps and qualitative researchers then face challenges of resource scarcity (no time, budget or skill to address the described knowledge gaps, compounded by a negative mindset toward research).
 The result of many research studies is then a rushed implementation that fails to address actual objectives.
 Knowledge gaps persist, and designs are instead built on low-confidence assumptions.
 Ultimately, the designs suffer.

 What if we began understanding research and knowledge gaps with an aligned perspective?
-What if research studies were organised, and positioned in a way that always began with an understanding of the human story, while transparently communicating the effort it takes to collect those stories?
+What if research studies were organized, and positioned in a way that always began with an understanding of the human story, while transparently communicating the effort it takes to collect those stories?
 Positioning research as a strategic tool enables teams to ensure that we learn from people first before applying knowledge to products.
 Knowledge gaps are addressed by priority, and in a way that creates confidence that the human story serves as an anchor to the designs being created.

 In this workshop and using a shared case study as foundation, Meena of twig+fish will guide attendees through a process that establishes language for qualitative research tasks and leverages a framework that focuses on understanding knowledge sources, and ultimately documenting questions that represent knowledge gaps.